 Welcome to JPS Counselling, Are you finding life difficult at the moment?
 I can provide you with a safe place to talk.
 I offer individual counselling within a non-judgmental and genuine professional relationship, and I strive to understand your world with warmth, patience and compassion.
 I am open to everyone, clients come to see me from all walks of life.
-I offer a free initial half an hour meeting and I practice on the edge of Frome, in my counselling room attached to my home.
+I offer a free initial half an hour phone/video meeting and I practice in Frome.
+My counselling room attached to my home.
 I believe that the therapeutic relationship between the counsellor and the client is the "key" for positive growth and change, and if we have a trusting relationship then we can move towards developing our full potential.
 You might be experiencing some kind of emotional distress, whether through a life experience, or maybe you are experiencing low self-esteem.
 You might be having issues such as anxiety or depression, or you might be struggling to come to terms with the impact of them from the past.
 It might be that you would like to change things in your life, or you may find yourself generally feeling unhappy or uncomfortable and aren't quite sure why.
 These feelings and experiences can become very overwhelming and difficult to deal with on your own.

 Where I offer a warm non-judgmental and a genuine professional relationship, I aim to provide you an environment of acceptance where you will feel safe to talk and explore your experiences and feelings privately and confidentially, in a calm and discreet setting.

 I strive to ‘meet’ you and understand your world through your eyes with warmth, patience and compassion.
-I aim to work at your pace with a non-directive approach, this means free from advice and judgments.
+I aim to work at your pace with a non-directive approach, this means free from advice and judgement.
 This in turn, can help you to find your own answers that are right for you.

 How counselling can help?